 (3) The association acts independently.
 It operates without any influence from governments and from political and religious parties or organisations.

 § 3 Membership

-(1) Every natural person or legal entity whichwants to support the objectives of the association actively can become a member.
-The application for membership has to besubmitted in written from.
-The executive board decides on the admission.
-In case of a membership refusal an appeal against the decision can be submitted to the executive board.
+(1) Every natural person which wants to support the objectives of the association actively can become a member.
+The application for membership has to be submitted to the executive board in written from.
+The executive board has the right to refuse any application without giving reasons.
+The executive board also decides on the re-entry of an expelled member.

 The membership ends by:

 - b) quitting.
 The quit has to be reported to the executive board in writing and is not bound to a fixed time.